gadzooks00/ember/team/index.md

 ---
-title: Team
+title: Members
 nav:
   order: 3
-  tooltip: About our team
+  tooltip: About our lab members
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-users" %}Members

-We work as a cross
+The EMBER Lab is powered by a diverse and talented group of researchers, students, and clinicians.
+Under the leadership of Dr. Kelly Collins, our team brings together expertise from neuroscience, engineering, and neurosurgery.
+Our current members are actively engaged in a wide range of projects, while our past members continue to make meaningful contributions to science and medicine.
+This page offers an overview of our current lab team, as well as a look at the alumni who have helped shape our lab’s journey.

 {% include section.html %}